MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configure-service-deployment.md

 ---
 title: Configure Service Deployment activity in System Center - Orchestra
-description: The Configure Service Deployment activity is used in a runbook to configure a VMM service for deployment. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator
+description: The Configure Service Deployment activity is used in a runbook to configure a VMM service for deployment.
+It also lists configure optional properties. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator